Helping Students Stay in School Through Check & Connect

 Finding School Success with Real Support

-Check & Connect is available by referral only, through our partnership with Washtenaw Community Mental Health, Ypsilanti Community Schools, Lincoln Consolidated Schools, the Washtenaw County Trial Court, Covenant House Academy- Southwest and Detroit Public Schools (older students).
+Check & Connect is available by referral only, through our partnership with Washtenaw Community Mental Health, Ypsilanti Community Schools, Lincoln Consolidated Schools, the Washtenaw County Trial Court, Covenant House Academy- Southwest and Detroit Public Schools (Cody High School).
 Limited spots are available.
 The students we work with are struggling with behavior in school, absenteeism and/or poor grades—all warning signs that they may disengage and drop out without help.

 The program creates strong relationships between mentors and students, with consistent weekly connects for at least two years.
 Check & Connect is the leading program that the U.S. Department of Education has found to have positive effects on helping students who are at risk of dropping out stay in school.